Solo: A Star Wars Story: Plot

 After reaching Kessel in the Falcon and infiltrating the mine, Lando's droid co-pilot L3-37 instigates a slave revolt.
 They steal the coaxium, but L3 is fatally damaged in the confusion and Lando is wounded during the escape.
 With the help of L3's navigational data, uploaded into the ship's systems, Han pilots the ship through the dangerous and uncharted Kessel Run to elude an Imperial blockade.
 The Falcon, badly damaged, lands on the planet Savareen to process the coaxium.

 Enfys arrives, having tracked the team from Vandor, and Lando leaves in the Falcon, deserting everyone else.
 Enfys reveals that she and her crew are rebels trying to strike back at the syndicates and the Empire.
-Han becomes sympathetic to their cause and tries to trick Vos, who reveals Beckett has already alerted him to the double-cross.
-Vos sends his guards to kill Enfys, but the Cloud Riders overpower them, leaving Vos defenseless.
-Having anticipated Vos's strategy, Han tries to take the coaxium, but Beckett betrays Vos and escapes with it, taking Chewbacca hostage.
-Qi'ra kills Vos and sends Han after Beckett.
-She contacts Vos's superior, Maul, to inform him of the mission's failure, which she blames on Beckett.
+Han becomes sympathetic to their cause and tries to trick Dryden, who reveals Beckett has already alerted him to the double-cross.
+Dryden sends his guards to kill Enfys, but the Cloud Riders overpower them, leaving Dryden defenseless.
+Having anticipated Dryden's strategy, Han tries to take the coaxium, but Beckett betrays Dryden and escapes with it, taking Chewbacca hostage.
+Qi'ra kills Dryden and sends Han after Beckett.
+She contacts Dryden's superior, Maul, to inform him of the mission's failure, which she blames on Beckett.
 Maul orders Qi'ra to meet with him on Dathomir.

-Han confronts Beckett and shoots him dead before he can return fire.
-Qi'ra leaves in Vos's yacht, while Han and Chewbacca give the coaxium to Enfys, who offers Han a chance to join the rebellion against the Empire.
+Han confronts Beckett and shoots him dead as the latter prepares to fire at him.
+Qi'ra leaves in Dryden's yacht, while Han and Chewbacca give the coaxium to Enfys, who offers Han a chance to join the rebellion against the Empire.
 He declines, and she gives him a vial of coaxium, enough to purchase a ship of his own.

 Han and Chewbacca locate Lando and challenge him to a rematch, once again wagering the Falcon.
 This time Han wins after having stolen the hidden card that Lando used to cheat his way to victory the first time.
 Han and Chewbacca then leave for Tatooine to find the crime lord mentioned by Beckett who is putting together a big, profitable job.